You live or want to settle in Germany and you are looking for information on the topic car insurance Germany?

 Here you must choose to cover the costs of replacing broken cables and the consequences of breaking these cables ( Folgeschäden).

-Vollkaskoversicherung – Comprehensive cover car insurance in Germany
+Vollkaskoversicherung – Comprehensive cover car insurance

 In addition to KFZ-Haftpflichtversicherung (third party liability) you can also make a comprehensive car insurance – VOLLKASKO.